jhallen/joe-editor/docs/man.md

 Joe uses CR-LF as the end of line sequence instead of just LF.
 This is for editing MS-DOS or VMS files.

+* -wordwrap
+Joe wraps the previous word when you type past the right margin.

+* -autoindent
+When you hit Return on an indented line, the indentation is duplicated onto the new line.

+* -overwrite
+Typing overwrites existing characters instead of inserting before them.

+* -lmargin nnn
+Sets the left margin.

+* -rmargin nnn
+Sets the right margin.

+* -tab nnn
+Sets the tab width.

+* -indentc nnn
+Sets the indentation character for ^K, and ^K. (32 for SPACE, 9 for TAB).

+* -istep nnn
+Sets the indentation step for ^K, and ^K..

+* -linums
+Line numbers are displayed before each line.

 * -rdonly